 The Designated Safeguarding Lead (DSL) for Southway Primary School is Mrs Catherine Monk

-Deputy Designated Safeguarding Leaders are Mr Mike Wood, Ms Jools Eden, Mrs Karen Cruse and Mr Alex Blackman.
+Deputy Designated Safeguarding Leaders are Mr Mike Wood, Ms Jools Eden, Mrs Lucy Collins and Mrs Karen Cruse.

-Staff who have completed Safer Recruitment Training are Mr Mike Wood, Mr Alex Blackman, Mrs Catherine Monk and Miss Caroline Smith.
+Staff who have completed Safer Recruitment Training are Mr Mike Wood, Mrs Catherine Monk and Miss Caroline Smith.
 Governors who have completed Safer Recruitment Training are Mrs Diane Willson and Mr Ken Pritchard.

 The Safeguarding Policy is available here